gdbroman/broman.blog/_posts/2020/2020-10-11-putting-back-into-the-pool.md

 If reality is what is, and 'realistic' everything in its proximity - who gets to decide what is near?
 Who's job is it to bring closer that which seems far?
 At least some have got to be bold.

 What do *you* think?
-Not your parents, not your neighbour, not your president.
+Not your parents, not your neighbor, not your president.
 The potential of our future is inversely correlated to the degree we let an external government replace our internal governing.

-To fear selfhood is natural, but to loose it we should fear more.
+To fear selfhood is natural, but to lose it, we should fear more.
 An arm or leg is violent, losing ourselves is silent.
-Rediscovering, then, becomes a task by contrast.
+Rediscovering ourselves, then becomes a task by contrast.
 So we drown in the herd, perceiving selfhood too risky.
 Becoming a copy in quiet desperation:

 > He feels best, considers himself to be healthiest, can appear to others to be in the pink of condition, just when the illness is at its most critical.
 >
 > <cite>-- Søren Kierkegaard</cite>

 Everyone is capable of hiding, but to *be* - unapologetically - only you can do.
-And one of the best feelings there is, is doing the whole poet in paris-thing, and then putting something back into the pool.
+And one of the best feelings there is, is doing the whole poet in Paris-thing, and then putting something back into the pool.